Qiskit/documentation/README.md

 API docs authors can preview their changes to one of the APIs by using the `-a` parameter to specify the path to the docs folder:

 1. Run `npm run gen-api -- -p <pkg-name> -v <version> -a <path/to/docs/_build/html>`.
-2. Open Rancher Desktop (not necessary for Linux).
-3. Execute `./start` as explained in the previous section.
+2. Execute `./start` and open up `http://localhost:3000`, as explained in the prior section.
-4. Go to http://localhost:3000 in your browser.

 ## Preview the docs in PRs